-One of the UK’s leading housing associations, Genesis Housing owns or manages around 33,000 homes across London and the east of England, and provides homes for around 100,000 people.
+One of the UK’s leading housing associations, Notting Hill Genesis (formerly Genesis Housing) owns or manages around 33,000 homes across London and the east of England, and provides homes for around 100,000 people.
 They wanted to redesign their website to help residents get to the information they need quickly, and log repair requests easily and efficiently.

 The organisation’s website had grown organically over time and so, while it contained lots of relevant content for residents, it wasn’t very easy to navigate.
 Genesis Housing also wanted to provide a quick, easy way for residents to report repair requests that would mirror the experience of calling a staff member, while relieving some of the pressure on the contact centre.